MaxPetersson/DAT257-Agile/Reflections and Social Contract/IndividualReflection/IndividualReflectionW5.md

         A. I was absent on the bigger work-meeting because of sickness.
         B. I want to be with all the possible times when the scrum-board is altered or updated.
     4. What is my contribution towards the team's deliveries?<br>
-        A. My contribution was lower than average because of falling ill.
+        My contribution was lower than average because of falling ill.
 However I managed to help on other things than pure development.
-        B.
-        A->B.

 <br>
 <h2>David</h2>